-I’m Elyse Pasquale, a freelance food and travel journalist, web TV host and culinary adventurer.
+I’m Elyse Pasquale, a freelance food and travel journalist, and culinary adventurer.
 I’ve dedicated my life to exploring the world with my taste buds, connecting to people and cultures through the language of local food.
 I like to say “I speak food,” because it really is our universal connector, and the best tool for deeper, more meaningful travel.

 Q: How did Foodie International get started?

 A: In early 2010 I read a post on Eater.com about a television network looking for the next “Guy’s Guy” for an extreme food and travel show.
 I had just returned from a life-changing experience in Tuscany where I joined local farmers at home for an annual pig slaughter and prosciutto making.
 I thought, “WHY does it have to be a guy?
 Don’t women eat?!”
 I wrote an open letter to the network and made it my personal goal to fly 100,000 miles for 100 incredible local meals in 1 year and Foodie International was born.

 Q: How long have you been a food lover?

 A: Most people have vivid childhood memories of birthday parties and first days of school.
 I remember my first tastes of Fettucini Alfredo and beer-battered shrimp at three years old.
 One of the most significant moments of my childhood involved biting into a lamb chop, standing in London’s Harrods department store when I was seven.
 The lamb sported a paper frill that looked like a tiny white chef’s hat.
 I had never tasted anything like the salty, savory meat that became an indelible childhood memory.
 Food has always been my greatest love, with the adventures of travel close behind.